-Object: Copy of a portrait of John Jessen
+Object: Portrait of John Jessen

 This image has No Known Copyright Restrictions.

 To the best of Te Papa’s knowledge, under New Zealand law:

 - there is no copyright or other intellectual property rights in this work in New Zealand; and

 - the work may be copied and otherwise re-used in New Zealand without copyright or other intellectual property rights related restriction.